This post may contain affiliate links.

 Notes

-- Save some dressing for serving.
-You can also double the dressing if you like it really saucy, I do this when I am making the salad ahead of time or expecting leftovers, the noodles will soak it up.
+- Reserve extra dressing: You can also double the dressing if you like it really saucy, I do this when I am making the salad ahead of time or expecting leftovers, the noodles will soak it up.

-- You can make this recipe healthier by omitting the bacon and cheese or cutting the amount in half and sprinkling a little on top.
+- Other swaps: You can make this recipe healthier by omitting the bacon and cheese or cutting the amount in half and sprinkling a little on top.
 This would cut 200 cal per serving.
 You can swap sour cream for plain Greek yogurt to add more protein to this dish.
+Or use turkey bacon instead of regular bacon.

 Nutrition